 The University will offer and implement appropriate and reasonable supportive measures to the Parties upon notice of alleged sex or gender-based discrimination and/or retaliation.
 Supportive measures are typically offered first to a Complainant and then to a Respondent as the Complainant makes the first contact with the Title IX team for this purpose.
 Supportive measures are offered to a Respondent as quickly as possible upon notification of a Respondent's name or contact information.

 Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Parties to restore or preserve access to the University's education program or activity, including measures designed to protect the safety of all parties or the University's educational environment, and/or deter sex or gender-based discrimination.

 The Title IX Coordinator promptly offers available supportive measures to the Parties upon receiving notice of a concern or receipt of a complaint.
+The University will make every effort to maintain the notice of a concern or receipt of a complaint.
 The University will make every effort to maintain the privacy of the supportive measures provided that privacy does not impair the University's ability to provide the supportive measures.
 The University will also seek to ensure as minimal an academic impact on the Parties as possible.
 The University will endeavor to implement measures in a way that does not unreasonably burden either Party.